SCOPE OF THIS CHAPTER

 - Tackling Child Sexual Exploitation Action Plan, Department for Education, 2011;

-- What to do if you think a Child is being Sexually Exploited, Department for Education, 2012;
+- What to do if you're worried a child is being abused (DfE, 2015);

 - Sex and Relationships Education (SRE) for the 21st Century, Brook, PSHE Association and Sex Education Forum, 2014;